-A "How-to" for developing an EMS in an organization Examples and Case Studies; practical experience from agencies in developing and implementing an EMS Clear symbols and tables are used throughout to emphasize key points, help focus information and provide examples, tools and advice $Keywords: Environment; environmental \ management \ system; planning; administration; policy; guidance; operational \ research$ Disponible en français: Systèmes de gestion environnementale - Guide d'utilisation à l'intention des praticiens du transport (2008) Media type: PDF Download 2008 Free
+A "How-to" for developing an EMS in an organization Examples and Case Studies; practical experience from agencies in developing and implementing an EMS Clear symbols and tables are used throughout to emphasize key points, help focus information and provide examples, tools and advice $Keywords: Environment; environmental \ management \ system; \ planning; \ administration; \ policy; \ guidance; \ operational \ research$ Disponible en français: Systèmes de gestion environnementale - Guide d'utilisation à l'intention des praticiens du transport (2008) Media type: PDF 2008 Free

 Management of Utilities in and Adjacent to the Public Right-of-Way: Survey of Practices

-RPT-MUAPRW-E
+RPT-MUAPRW-

 The intention of this effort was to gather practices from across Canada supplemented by a project-specific questionnaire distributed to the road authorities of each province and territory as well as one municipality in each province.

-http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-mgmt-utilities-row.pdf and the control of the control of
+http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/report-mgmt-utilities-row.pdf

 Media type: PDF

 Download

 2008

 Free

-Guidelines for Understanding, Use and Implementation of Accessible Pedestrian Signals PTM-ACCPED $This publication \ on \ accessible \ pedestrian \ signals \ (APS) \ contains \ guidelines \ that \ were \ prepared \ in \ response \ to:$ the evolving needs of people with vision loss; technological advances in the accessible pedestrian signals industry; and $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac$ the need to address the high degree of variability amongst APS installations in Canada.
+Guidelines for Understanding, Use and Implementation of Accessible Pedestrian Signals PTM-ACCPED This publication on accessible pedestrian signals (APS) contains guidelines that were prepared in response to: the evolving needs of people with vision loss; technological advances in the accessible pedestrian signals industry; and the need to address the high degree of variability amongst APS installations in Canada.
 The publication's objective is to act as a set of stand-alone national guidelines for the understanding, use and implementation of APS in Canada and to expand upon the APS provisions within the Manual of Uniform Traffic Control Devices for Canada.
 The guidelines are intended to provide deploying agencies with practical information on public liaison, accessible pedestrian signals installation prioritization and design, installation, operations and maintenance.
 Above all, they are intended to provide the instructions necessary to meet the accessible pedestrian signal needs of people with vision loss.
 Disponible en français: Lignes directrices pour la compréhension, l'utilisation et la mise en oeuvre des signaux sonores pour piétons (2008) Media type: eBook, Print 2008 Member Price: \$ 59.00, Regular Price: \$ 79.00

-Guide for Lateral and Vertical Roadside Sign Placement TM-SIGNPLACE This guide is designed to provide engineers and practitioners across Canada with both an understanding of the key factors that affect roadside sign placement and a tool to determine optimal practical roadside sign placement distances for new signs and existing signs that need to be replaced.
+Guide for Lateral and Vertical Roadside Sign Placement This guide is designed to provide engineers and practitioners across Canada with both an understanding of the key factors that affect roadside sign placement and a tool to determine optimal practical roadside sign placement distances for new signs and existing signs that need to be replaced.
 The guidelines are intended to supplement the guidance for lateral and vertical placement of roadside sign set out in TAC's Manual of Uniform Traffic Control Devices for Canada (MUTCDC).
-The development of the guide involved surveying road agencies in Canadian and other North American jurisdictions regarding current practices and policies on roadside sign placement, conducting a literature review, examining and identifying the key factors and criteria that influence roadside sign placement, developing guidelines for determining optimal roadside sign placement distances, and testing these guidelines in various Canadian jurisdictions.
-Disponible en français: Guide relatif aux dégagements latéral et vertical des panneaux de signalisation (2008) Media type: eBook, Print 2008 Member Price: \$ 59.00, Regular Price:
+The development of the guide involved surveying road agencies in Canadian and other North American jurisdictions regarding current practices and policies on roadside sign placement, conducting a literature review, examining and identifying the key factors and criteria that influence roadside sign placement, developing guidelines for determining optimal roadside sign placement distances, and testing these guidelines in various Canadian jurisdictions Disponible en français : Guide relatif aux dégagements latéral et vertical des panneaux de signalisation (2008) Media type: eBook, Print 2008 Member Price: \$ 59.00, Regular Price: